 THE YELLOW HOUSE is set in the author’s native Northern Ireland.
 The story was inspired by tales told by her grandmother of political unrest in Ulster in the early 20th century.
 It was followed by her second novel, THE LINEN QUEEN, which tells the story of a young mill worker living in Ulster at the outbreak of World War II.
 In writing both of these novels, Patricia discovered a particular passion for Ireland and its history.

-Her latest novel, THE GIRLS OF ENNISMORE, is set in her father’s birthplace, County Mayo, in the west of Ireland.
+Her third novel, THE GIRLS OF ENNISMORE, is set in her father’s birthplace, County Mayo, in the west of Ireland.
 It covers the period 1900 to 1918 and tells the story of two girls from vastly different backgrounds whose friendship is tested by the upheavals of the status quo brought on by the onset of WWI and the 1916 Easter Rebellion.
-The novel will be published as an e-book in the UK in September 2016, and in paperback in the US and UK in March 2017.

 A resident of Dallas, Patricia is a frequent speaker at Irish cultural events around the country, as well as book clubs, libraries, women’s groups and educational institutions.
 She also has led numerous creative writing workshops.
 When she is not writing, travelling or researching, Patricia enjoys attending the theater and other cultural events in Dallas.